yegor256/blog/_drafts/empty.md

 ---
 layout: post
-title: "Empty Line is a Code Smell"
+title: "An Empty Line is a Code Smell"
 date: 2014-11-02
 tags: design
 description:
-  Empty line inside your method body is an indicator of a lack of cohesion in its design and a good motivator for immediate refactoring
+  An empty line inside your method body is an indicator of a lack of cohesion in its design and a good motivator for immediate refactoring.
 keywords:
   - empty line in method body
   - empty line is evil